LFG-Qubic/Proposals/proposal-1-ccf-compensation-august-2025/README.md

 ## Compensation Requested
-We request approval for the full value of our contributions of 175 billion Qubic ($437,500 USD at $2,500 per billion) based on 2,000 hours of work by our three-member team over seven months (2.4–3.57 hours/day/person) averaged down at $125/hour, plus a 75% ($187,500) premium for strategic and ongoing purposes (e.g. Hardware,Software Updates, Support…).
+We request approval for the full value of our contributions of 175 billion Qubic ($437,500 USD at $2,500 per billion) based on 2,000 hours of work by our three payed members over seven months (2.4–3.57 hours/day/person) averaged down at $125/hour, plus a 75% ($187,500) premium for strategic and ongoing purposes (e.g. Hardware,Software Updates, Support…).
 (Supporting Link about the hourly rate in the Disclaimer section)

 ## Markup breakdown: